LiranOG/Granite/README.md

 > - GitHub Tags (e.g. `v0.6.5`) mark stable integration points but carry minimal release notes — refer to `CHANGELOG.md` for the full picture.
 > - GitHub Releases will be created officially at `v1.0.0` — the first production-ready, fully-coherent version of the engine.

 ---

-## 💙 To the Community — A Personal Word

-> *"The universe doesn't yield its secrets to a single observer.
-> It never has.
-It never will."*

-I want to speak to you directly — not as a project README, but as one person who built something they genuinely believe in, reaching out to the people who might care about it just as much.

-GRANITE started as a private obsession: the conviction that the astrophysics community deserved an open-source engine capable of simulating the most extreme multi-body events the universe produces — not one day, not in theory, but *now*, with rigorous physics and reproducible science.
-Every line of this codebase was written with that conviction.
-The CCZ4 formulation, the GRMHD Valencia kernel, the AMR subcycling, the constraint monitors — none of it was scaffolded or approximated.
-It was derived, implemented, debugged, and validated with the same standard I would hold any published code to.

-But a single developer, no matter how driven, is still just one person.
-And a scientific instrument — which is what GRANITE is meant to become — is not built by one person.
-It is built by a community of people who each bring something irreplaceable: a sharper eye for a subtle numerical instability, a deeper familiarity with a particular cluster's topology, a physical intuition that catches what the tests don't, a weekend spent stress-testing a benchmark nobody else thought to run.

-**This is that invitation.**

----

 ### 🌍 How You Can Contribute — On Your Own Terms